Penina Moïse: Career

-Penina Moïse was one of nine children born to French parents of the Jewish faith, Abraham and Sarah Moise, who came to Charleston from the island of St. Eustatius in 1791 after fleeing a Black slave insurrection.
-Her father was an Alsatian-born merchant and her mother was born into a wealthy Sint Eustatius family.
-Her siblings were: Cherie, Aaron, Hyman, Benjamin (born in the islands), Rachel, Jacob, Abraham and Isaac, (born in the United States).
-She went to work at 12 to support her family when her father died.
+Moïse left school at 12 when her father died.
+One of her brothers, Isaac, had severe asthma, and her mother was regularly sick with varying illnesses, and Penina became the family nurse, spending her days caring for her family.
 She studied on the side, developing her literacy and scholarship, and began her prolific writing career in 1830.

 She was the author of hymns used in Jewish religious services, contributed verses to the Home Journal, the Washington Union, and other publications, and published Fancy's Sketch-Book (Charleston, 1833), a book of poems, and Hymns Written for the Use of Hebrew Congregations (1856), a compilation for her synagogue, Beth Elohim.